 People that eat mindfully with no distractions end up eating less while enjoying their meal more than their busy, rushed, eat on-the-go counterparts.

 Not getting enough sleep is the main player when it comes to weight gain.
 In fact, sleep deprivation raises the levels of the stress hormone called cortisol, a hormone that greatly increases your appetite.

 Those who wake up with their brain in a fog tend to make poor choices when it comes to nutrition and often feels too sluggish to make it to the gym.

 Try going to bed just one hour earlier than usual.
 Your body will be more energized and ready to hit the gym in the morning.
 See you there!

 You’ve heard this before but some methods are tried and true.
 Taking the stairs as opposed to the elevator will burn extra calories.
 While you’re at it; park your car a little further from the store, pace around your office on your next phone call, or do lunges to and from the bathroom.
 Adding in these extras could allow your body to burn an additional 300-400 calories per day.

 All these small changes will benefit your cardiovascular health while increasing your strength and endurance.
 Test out one habit today, add another tomorrow, and soon enough your heart, lungs, and even your waistline will thank you.

 Fill Up on the Good Stuff First

 Then, when you sit down to eat, consume the healthy stuff first and save the more indulgent foods for last.
-You will still fill satisfied knowing you don’t have to cut out your favorite goodies all together, but end up eating less of the high caloric foods.
+You will still feel satisfied knowing you don’t have to cut out your favorite goodies altogether, but end up eating less of the high caloric foods.